2060-io/webrtc-server/demo/pymediasoup-client/README.md

 - Description: Connects to a Mediasoup WebRTC server and plays the video specified by DEFAULT_VIDEO_SRC_URL.
 - Parameters:
     - ws_url: The WebSocket URL to connect to the Mediasoup server.
 (Required)
     - success_url: URL to notify when the video finishes successfully.
-(Required)
+(Optional)
     - failure_url: URL to notify if an error occurs.
-(Required)
+(Optional)
 - Notifications:The service sends PUT requests to the specified success_url or failure_url after the video finishes playing or if an error occurs.